Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.13.4
+- Fixed some distant interiors cells not rendering as distant.
+An issue with the distant generator output could cause the game to fail to load some distant interiors in some cases.
+Regenerate distant land for this fix.
+- Minor fix to per-pixel lighting.
+Checks how many UV sets are actually used before failing with purple rendering output and a warning.
+Some models have >4 UV sets for no reason.

 0.13.3
 - Fixed excessive heavy fog in storms, blizzards, and foggy weather, particularly if using short draw distances.
 Storms now have a minimum visibility distance comparable to vanilla.
 - Minor fix to per-pixel lighting.
 Supports up to 4 UV sets in NIFs, and logs a warning if there are more than it can handle.